 With such an ambitious project set to open this month and collaboration being a top priority; it was imperative to put together a dynamic team.
 Mark and his partners, Brad Arguello and Chris Haugen, of Eclectic Collective, will be the group opening Broadway.
 Brad owns White Whale Room and Chris runs White Construction Group, who helped build Stanley and some other food halls around town.

 The team worked with Adam Schlegel to help put together the food businesses.
 They’re also working with Christi Turner of Scraps to figure out how to be as close to zero waste as they can.
-Mark gives credit to entire the team for making Broadway Market a reality, “there are lots of people on our team who all bring different skills and great enthusiasm.”
+Mark gives credit to the entire team for making Broadway Market a reality, “there are lots of people on our team who all bring different skills and great enthusiasm.”

 The collaboration continued as the team worked hard to put together a fantastic group of tenants.
-Adam Schlegal was the driving force on choosing the right tenants.
+Adam Schlegel was the driving force on choosing the right tenants.
 Because of the success at Stanley, they used the same approach.
 People who signed up early helped find other businesses that would be the right fit.
 Mark notes, “A lot of our chefs are coming to Broadway Market because they wanted to work in the same space as one another.
 No favorites.
 They’re all bringing something great to our market.”

-We were excited to learn how Broadway Market would compare to Stanley marketplace also founded by Mark.
+We were excited to learn how Broadway Market would compare to Stanley Marketplace also founded by Mark.
 With both places rooted in their respective neighborhoods, it was important to create a gathering place for people who live and work nearby and also one that’s enjoyable for people from all over to visit.

 Mark continued, “neighborhood focus is so important to us.
 Both places have terrific food from some of the best chefs around, but they have different personalities and different vibes.
 Stanley is a very family friendly place in an industrial space, and we think Broadway will have a wider range of guests in a more elevated aesthetic.
 We will certainly learn a lot more once Broadway opens.
 The biggest different is size.
 Broadway is a tenth the size of Stanley.
 We’ve loved working on a project where we can stand in the middle and see every concept from one position.”